 - MENSTRUAL PAIN

-- Caffeine containing food products should be avoided.
+- Caffeine-containing food products should be prevented.

-- Rest as much as possible.
+- Rest as far as possible.

 - IRREGULAR APPETITE